Jamesbaptiste/GuessMyNumberGame/README.md

 ### How To Use

-Begin by inputting any number between 1-20, then check if your guess is coreect.
+Begin by guessing any number between 1-20, then check if your guess is coreect.
 The game will let you know whether you've guessed too high or too low and allow you to continue guessing until you guess the correct answer.
 Good luck! :smile:

 <!-- LIVE SITE -->
 ## Live Site